5 Key Performance Indicators

 Give yourself a clear overview of just how healthy your business is with a little help from QuickBooks Online.

 Every business owner wants their business to succeed.
 While family members may religiously “Like” every post from your company Facebook page, and customers you’ve personally met just love what you do, there’s a lot more that goes into finding out how well your business is doing.

 Knowing the right performance indicators will not only let you see how healthy your business is, but it will also help you decide what’s the next best move for it.
 In a recent survey that my company, AccPro Singapore Group conducted with our clients and SME businesses, we distilled five key performance indicators that every business owner should keep track of on a regular basis.

 1. Net cash inflows

-Cash inflow is essentially the lifeblood of your business and comes from customer payments, loans and investment funds.
-Cash inflow is what pays for essential business expenses (i.e. cash outflows) like your employees, rental, goods and services from suppliers.
-So, what you want is a stable, high and positive net cash inflow for your business.
+Cash inflow is essentially the lifeblood of your business and comes from customer payments, loans, and investment funds.
+Cash inflow is what pays for essential business expenses (i.e. cash outflows) like your employees, rental, goods, and services from suppliers.
+So, what you want is a stable, high, and positive net cash inflow for your business.

 When you’re a smaller business, it’s easy to keep track of this.
 But as your business expands to one where turnover is high, tracking cash flow can become much more difficult.
-The right way to track your net cash flow in such situations is inculcating good cash-and-bank-handling procedures with everyone in your team.
-However, human error is inevitable, which is why we advise our clients to utilise automated accounting systems that help in monitoring cash flow in an orderly manner.
+The right way to track your net cash flow in such situations is by inculcating good cash-and-bank-handling procedures with everyone in your team.
+However, human error is inevitable, which is why we advise our clients to utilize automated accounting systems that help in monitoring cash flow in an orderly manner.

 2. Net profit